Cyclical stocks and industries: what you need to know

 Buying and selling cyclical stocks is all about timing

-The somewhat predictable cycle of these discretionary stocks leads to a lot of attention from traders who aim to buy and sell positions at the perfect time in the cycle.
+The somewhat predictable cycle of these discretionary stocks leads to a lot of attention from traders and investors who aim to buy and sell positions at the perfect time in the cycle.

 If you wanted to buy cyclical stocks, you might consider attempting to ‘buy at the bottom’ – finding the lowest point of an economic downturn when the stock will be of lower value.
 You’d then aim to take advantage of its recovery and upswing in a period of economic growth.